 Don’t Forget About Your Tech Skills

 Interior designers aren’t just creatives.
-They are professionals who have technical competencies such as familiarity with design software (e.g. CAD and 3D modeling tools), drawing, and draftsmanship skills.
+They are professionals who have technical competencies such as familiarity with graphic design principles and software (e.g. CAD and 3D modeling tools), drawing, and draftsmanship skills.
 Technical skills also ensure that you can work collaboratively with architects, engineers, and other designers using the same tools that they do.
 List the most important technical skills in your cover letter.
 Then, save the remaining items for your resume.

 Final Tip: Get The Next Step Started